Amazon's early Black Friday deals are available right now

 •See All

-Discuss: Amazon Black Friday 2019: Major deals on iPad 10.2 and Macbook Air available now
+Discuss: Amazon Black Friday 2019: Huge deals on iPad 10.2, Macbook Air and Kindles

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.